[ aws ]

-This section explains concepts and notations that are prominent in the set of commands provided.
+This section explains prominent concepts and notations in the set of high-level S3 commands provided.

 Whenever using a command, at least one path argument must be specified.
-There are two types of path arguments: LocalPath and S3Path.
+There are two types of path arguments: LocalPath and S3Uri.

 LocalPath: represents the path of a local file or directory.
 It can be written as an absolute path or relative path.